jperon/lyluatex/lyluatex.md

 a number of `key=value` options.
 Their general use is described in the [Option Handling](#option-handling) section below.

+By default \lyluatex\ invokes LilyPond simply as `lilypond`.
+If LilyPond is installed in another location or a specific version of LilyPond should be used the invocation is controlled with the \option{program} option, see [The LilyPond Executable](#program).

 \lyIssue{Note:} \lyluatex\ can only be used with \LuaLaTeX, and compiling with any other \LaTeX\ engine will fail.